ellora4/Evolve/README.md

 ## What is Evolve

-The primary objective of this study is to develop E-Volve, a mobile application that will optimize EV charging b addressing limitations in current platforms.
+The primary objective of this study is to develop E-Volve, a mobile application that will optimize EV charging by addressing limitations in current platforms.

 By: